lundstroem/drillsarge/README.md

 - Add loop option to programs so that they can continue until stopped manually Shuffled loops pick a new random exercise from the program skipping the one currently completed.
+- Add more speech options like pitch and other settings
+- Add user customizable text for "% seconds.
+Ready...
+Start" and "program finished"